Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/EBS-VOLUMES.md

 ### General Characteristics
 - **Volume:** A collection of blocks, each with a unique identifier.
-- **Filesystem:** Created on top of the volume at the OS level.
-- **Persistence:** Volumes persist independently of the running life of an EC2 instance.
 - **Attachment:** Both encrypted and unencrypted volumes can be attached to an EC2 instance simultaneously.
-- **Mountable and Bootable:** Block storage is mountable and bootable.
+- **Mountable and Bootable:** Block storage is **mountable and bootable**.

 ### EBS Volume Specifics
-- **Single Instance Mount:** EBS volumes can only be mounted to one instance at a time, except for EBS multi-attach.
+- **Single Instance Mount:** EBS volumes can only be mounted to one instance at a time
-- **Concurrency:** When attaching volumes to multiple instances, concurrency must be managed to avoid data corruption.
+  - except for EBS multi-attach.
+  - exclusively on (io1 and io2) volumes
+  - can't be created as boot volumes.
+  - We need to take care of concurrency.

-- **Availability Zone Bound:** Volumes are bound to an Availability Zone, and data is lost if the entire zone goes down.
+- **Availability Zone Bound:** bound to an Availability Zone
-- **Provisioning:** Capacity must be provisioned in advance (size in GB & throughput in IOPS).
-- **Scaling:** No option for scaling as per use.
 - **Instance Termination:** By default, the root EBS volume is deleted upon instance termination, while other attached volumes are not (can be overridden using the `DeleteOnTermination` attribute).
 - **Replication:** To replicate an EBS volume across AZ or region, a snapshot must be copied.
+  - take a snapshot
+  - make a new ebs volume
+  - attach it to the new instance.

 ### EBS Volume Upgrade
-- **Modifications:** Increase volume size, change volume type, or adjust performance without detaching the volume or restarting the instance if Elastic Volumes are supported.
+- **Modifications:** Increase volume size, change volume type, or adjust performance without detaching.
-- **Charges:** No charge to modify the configuration; charged for the new configuration after modification starts.
+- **Charges:** No charge to modify the configuration.
 - **Modification Time:** Can take from a few minutes to several hours, depending on the changes.
-- **Cancellation:** Volume modification requests cannot be canceled once submitted.
 - **Size Changes:** Only volume size can be increased, not decreased.
 - **Performance Changes:** Volume performance can be increased or decreased, but not the size.
-- **Type Changes:** Changing from gp2 to gp3 without specifying IOPS or throughput provisions the gp3 volume with either equivalent performance or baseline gp3 performance, whichever is higher.

 ### EBS Volume Types